MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 printfn "Optima: Simple Workload Time is minimized when the input is %A at %A seconds" optima.Optima.X optima.Optima.Y
 ```

 The result was: ``Optima: Simple Workload Time is minimized when the input is 1.372745491 at 0.13 seconds``.
+This was a success as we force the main thread to sleep in the interval [1., 1.5) and the input: 1.37274591 is in that range!

 A gif of the charted algorithm is: